Vaxholm

-For historical reasons it has always been referred to as a city, despite the small number of inhabitants, which as of 2010 total was 4,857.
+For historical reasons it has always been referred to as a city, despite the small number of inhabitants, which as of 2020 total was 6,151.
 Vaxholm Municipality prefers to use the designation Vaxholms stad (City of Vaxholm) for its whole territory, including 64 islets in the Stockholm archipelago, a usage which is somewhat confusing.

 History

+Vaxholm Fortress was originally constructed by Gustav Vasa in 1548 to defend Stockholm against shipborne attacks from the east.
+The fortress lies in the middle of the Kodjupet strait, one of two main routes into Stockholm from the open sea.

-The town of Vaxholm was established in 1558, when King Gustav Vasa bought some farms from Count Per Brahe the Elder.
+The town of Vaxholm, which lies adjacent to the fortress but on the western side of the Kodjupet strait, was established in 1558, when King Gustav Vasa bought some farms from Count Per Brahe the Elder.
 It later received rights as a merchant town (köping) and in 1652 was granted the Royal Charter.
 The designated coat of arms reminds of the fortifications as well as shipping industry.

-During the 19th century, it hardly expanded.
-In the 1880s, it became a popular spa town, and many wooden summer houses were built by people from Stockholm.
+In 1849, the Djurgårdens Ångbåts-Aktie-Bolag introduced a steamboat service from Stockholm to Vaxholm.
+Through a number of acquisitions and mergers, this company became that known today as Waxholmsbolaget.
+As a consequence and in the 1860s, Vaxholm became a popular resort town, especially for bathers, and many wooden summer houses were built by people from Stockholm.

-It was not until 1912 that it allowed houses to be built from materials other than wood, giving the town a distinctive appearance.